Best GPS Golf Watches of 2023: 9 Great Rangefinder Alternatives

 We could throw hand-held GPS devices into this conversation.
 But based on what I’m seeing on the courses I’m playing, rangefinders and watches far exceed hand-helds in popularity.

 The best golf rangefinders are going to give you that seeing-is-believing, pinpoint accuracy.
-For some golfers, there’s no substitute for looking through a telescopic lens, seeing their actual live target and getting the exact distance.
+For some golfers, there’s no substitute for looking through a telescopic lens, seeing their target, and getting the exact distance.

 But let’s face it, you’re not a good enough golfer to need an exact, down-to-the-tenth-of-a-yard distance to the pin.